 Security is often viewed like an insurance policy - an expense that’s hard to quantify in terms of return on investment.
 But skimping on well secured endpoints or assuming that antivirus is enough to keep end users out of trouble is a false economy.
 Even if your company isn’t subject to regulatory compliance, properly secured systems still bring important advantages that shouldn’t be overlooked.

 Anyone who’s run Windows Vista or 7 as a standard user will know that these PCs perform consistently, more reliably, are less prone to malware infection and rarely require support from an IT professional if compared to an equivalent system running with administrative privileges.
-Application whitelisting can further improve this record, significantly reducing problems caused by malware or application conflicts.
+Application allow listing can further improve this record, significantly reducing problems caused by malware or application conflicts.

 In an ideal world, users would be able to install any application in an isolated container without having to worry about the impact on system performance, malware infection or compatibility problems.
 And while the technology does exist to virtualize applications, it’s not yet mature enough that users can be left to choose what to install without some assistance from IT.